No Service Disease Logic Board Problem on iPhone 11, 11 Pro, 11 Pro Max

 There are many reasons why an iPhone may show ‘No Service.’
 But if you own an iPhone 11 series, it’s highly likely that the issue is caused by a common motherboard problem known as ‘No Service Disease,’ which refers to a failure of one of the network chipsets on the motherboard.

-As I mentioned earlier, there can be various reasons for this problem, such as a failure in the Baseband circuit or one of the Network IC chipsets.
+Like I mentioned before, there could be different reasons for this issue, like a problem with the Baseband circuit or one of the Network IC chipsets.

-It’s important to identify whether it’s a Baseband or Network IC problem, as the repair cost can vary significantly between the two.
+It’s important to know if it’s a Baseband or Network IC issue because the cost to fix it can be very different.

 First, go to the phone dial-up page and dial *#06#.
 If an IMEI page shows up, it means the Baseband circuit is working.
 If not, it could be a Baseband circuit failure.